-1. MRI: The doctor utilizes radio waves and a strong magnetic field to produce comprehensive pictures of blood vessels and brain.
-With an MRI, doctors can detect -
+The doctor utilizes radio waves and a strong magnetic field to produce comprehensive pictures of blood vessels and the brain.
+With an MRI, doctors can detect –

 - Other brain and neurological disorders

-2. CT Scan: A CT scan produces cross-sectional pictures of different parts of the brain by using successive x-rays.
-With this test, the doctors can detect -
+A CT scan produces cross-sectional pictures of different brain parts by using successive x-rays.
+With this test, the doctors can detect –

 - Brain damage

 The migraine treatment can help relieve the symptoms and avoid the risk of a future attack.